stratzilla/chess-engine/README.md

 # Chess Engine

 This is a basic CLI-based chess engine I designed and developed to better familiarize myself with object orientation and pointers in C++.
-I marathoned it out in the matter of five days and while it's not perfect, perhaps resembles the largest achievement in programming I've done as of writing this readme.
+I marathoned it out in the matter of five days and while it's not perfect, is adequate as an exercise in chess learning.
+It uses NegaMax tree search with Alpha-Beta pruning.

 # Compilation and Execution